 Am I suitable for them?

 This treatment is a great treatment for many people who have deep depressions in their under-eye area.
 However, it’s important to book a consultation with a medically qualified practitioner before your appointment as the under-eye area is complex, and it’s essential to know what the cause of dark circles or puffiness is before treating it.

 Are tear trough fillers right for me?

 Under-eye filler is not suitable for individuals who are pregnant, breastfeeding or trying to conceive, or for people who have an allergy to lidocaine.
 It’s also not a good idea to inject in this particular spot if the area is infected, so have a chat with your practitioner to determine the best treatment in this case.
-You should also avoid tear trough fillers if you are susceptible to blood clotting or suffer with keloid scarring.
+You should also avoid this treatment if you are susceptible to blood clotting or suffer with keloid scarring.

-What should I avoid before and after tear trough fillers?
+What should I avoid before and after the fillers?